ChrisEssery/group-project/Portfolio/System_Implementation.md

 ![alt text](https://github.com/ChrisEssery/group-project/blob/dev/Logo/Mongooseicon.png)

 With the MongoDB database working we then looked to create our data model.
 This was done using Mongoose which is a more straight-forward, schema-based solution of modelling our MongoDB database.
 Mongoose utilizes an object-orientated approach with the creation of an instance of a collection (equivalent to tables in relational databases).
-These created collections can then be referenced by the API to populate the collections with the required information.
-This straightforward approach aides the production of the API and also allows us to send the populated data wherever needed for front-end use or displaying.
+These created collections can then be referenced by the API to populate with the required information.
+This straightforward approach supports the production of the API and allows us to capture and send the data wherever needed for front-end use easily.

 ### Details of Implementation

 With Lizhao and Harri working on the backend they had to maintain good communication throughout production.
 Harri was in charge of creating the database structure whilst Lizhao focused her attention on the API.
 The team collaborated on an intial idea for a schema (collection) shown in the ERD diagram below.
 The team noted that the priority was the user login information as well as the specific game information such as the Users involved.
 Furthermore, some extra details were added such as top scores, statistics about the game and any extras such as avatars.
+This allowed potential to expand the app to have a leaderboard element and some customization.

 ![alt text](https://github.com/ChrisEssery/group-project/blob/dev/Logo/ERD1.png)